Haynier/Lambda-Calculus-Reduction-Engine/README.md

 Roscoe Elings-Haynie and Iwan Richards

 Run the file "scripter.py" followed by the test file(s) that you would like to run it on.

-Found an error with the parser when it encounters a something like "term1 (term2 term3) term4" where it creates an error, besides that works great.
-There are limited test files at this time but more will be added.
+Out test cases revealed no bugs.
+The fresh veriables are created with the screaming emoji so if there is an odd character in the reduction that is intentional.
+Our test files include the part 5 of the homework.